HISTORY OF THE NEWTON COUNTY LIBRARY SYSTEM

-According to a local publication, The History of Newton County, the first official free public library opened its doors in November 1944.
+According to local publication The History of Newton County the first official free GA public library for Newton County opened its doors in November 1944.

 In September 1944, at a meeting in the home of Mrs. Katherine Paty, plans were made for a public library and space was provided in the basement of the Newton County Courthouse.
 Later, the library moved into the Covington Gymnasium on Conyers Street.

 In 1953, the Newton County library became part of a three county regional system with DeKalb and Rockdale Counties called The DeKalb Regional Library System.

 In 1978, funding from the James H. Porter Foundation paid for the renovation of the old post office on Monticello Street and the original Porter Memorial Library came into being.